Tsai Chin (actress)

-Tsai Chin (周采芹; born 1 September 1937) is a Chinese actress, singer, director, teacher, and author best known in America for her role as Auntie Lindo in the film The Joy Luck Club.
+Tsai Chin (周采芹; born 1 September 1937) is a Chinese-British actress, singer, director, and teacher.
+Her career spans more than six decades and three continents.

-Chin's career spans more than six decades and three continents.
-She starred onstage in London's West End in The World of Suzie Wong and on Broadway in Golden Child.
+The daughter of Peking Opera star Zhou Xinfang, Chin was born in Shanghai and educated there and in British Hong Kong.
+She became the first Chinese-born student of the Royal Academy of Dramatic Art, of which she is an Associate Member.
+Initially under the stage name Irene Chow, she starred onstage in London's West End in The World of Suzie Wong and on Broadway in Golden Child.
 Chin appeared in two James Bond films, 39 years apart, as a Bond girl in You Only Live Twice; and in Casino Royale.

+In the United States, Chin is best known for her role as Auntie Lindo in the film The Joy Luck Club (1993).
 She also appeared in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D. episode "The Only Light in the Darkness" (2014) as Lian May and in the feature film Shang-Chi and the Legend of the Ten Rings (2021) as Waipo.
-Her single, "The Ding Dong Song", recorded for Decca, hit the top of the music charts in Asia.
 She was the first acting instructor to be invited to teach acting in China after the Cultural Revolution, when China's universities reopened.
 In China, she is best known for her portrayal of Grandmother Jia in the 2010 TV drama series The Dream of Red Mansions.